South Tyrol brims with Christmas markets plucked from a fairytale. Discover the ones not to miss and the alpine magic you can expect to taste and see.

 If only Ebenezer Scrooge spent one holiday moment in South Tyrol, Italy, the Ghosts of Christmas would have surely found another wretched soul to haunt.
-The Christmas markets of South Tyrol conjure a merry spirit that can make the blackest heart sweeter than candy cane.
+The region’s Christmas markets conjure a merry spirit that can make the blackest heart sweeter than candy cane.

-Set amidst some of the most spectacular mountain backdrops in the world, South Tyrol’s Christmas markets beam with Alpine tidings and charm.
-Especially when the evergreen boughs bend beneath the first kiss of snow and the summits gleam silver.
+Set amidst some of the most spectacular mountain scenery in the world, South Tyrol’s Christmas markets beam with holiday cheer.
+Especially when the evergreen boughs bend beneath the first snow and the summits gleam silver.
 Indeed, such storybook sights could make anyone spontaneously burst into carol after carol.

-From the festively decorated market stalls crafted of mountain pine to the tempting aromas of South Tyrolean pastries tickling your nose to the traditional handicrafts born deep in the Dolomites, you will find no place embodies the magic of Christmas quite like the Italian Alps.
+From festively decorated market stalls crafted of fragrant mountain pine to the fresh-from-the-oven aromas tempting your nose to the fascinating handicrafts born deep in the Dolomites, you will find that no place embodies the magic of Christmas quite like here.